miyagis-forests/farmacy-food-kata/requirements/functional-rqmts.md

-This document contains the details of what we identified as functional requirements for the Farmacy Food system.
-In the sections below, you will find the recognized _actors_ and how they are able to interact with the system in major scenarios.
+This document contains the functional requirements we elicited for the Farmacy Food system, based on the first Kata session and the documents provided to all teams.
+You will find the _actors_ we identified, and how they interact with the system in major scenarios.

 # ***Actors***
 - Customer